 What it does: StickK is a goal-setting app that functions a little differently than similar apps in the space.
 Developed by Yale University behavioral economists, the app motivates you to achieve your goals by creating a commitment contract with yourself.

-How it fits into habit tracking: Use the commitment contract to help you stay accountable to turn your actions into habits.
+How it fits into habit tracking: Use the commitment contract to help you stay accountable to turn your actions into good habits.
 You can even assign a friend or family member to review your progress and motivate you.

 Why we love it: StickK is a unique concept and a good option if you've tried other habit-tracking tools, but you haven't found your motivation sweet spot.
 And for some extra added fun, you can even bet money on yourself!